humandao-org/EnergyContracts/README.md

 - 001_deploy_energy.ts will deploy the ERC20 Energy Token, setting the owner and the factory address as the deployer address.
 - 002_deploy_factory.ts will deploy the Factory contract.
 Please set up the constants in the begining of the file to the correct values.

+Create Separate .env files for prod and testing .env.production for mainnet
+.env.local for local
+.env.test for test net

 ```bash
 PRIVATE_KEY=abcdefgh npx hardhat deploy --network mumbai
 ```